Colonel Sanders: 1890–1906: early life

 Harland David Sanders was born on September 9, 1890, in a four-room house located 3 mi east of Henryville, Indiana.
 He was the oldest of three children born to Wilbur David and Margaret Ann (née Dunlevy) Sanders.
 His mother was of Irish and Dutch descent.
 The family attended the Advent Christian Church.
 His father was a mild and affectionate man who worked his 80 acre farm until he broke his leg in a fall.
 He then worked as a butcher in Henryville for two years.
 Sanders's mother was a devout Christian and strict parent, continually warning her children of "the evils of alcohol, tobacco, gambling, and whistling on Sundays".

 Sanders's father died in 1895.
 His mother got work in a tomato cannery, and the young Harland was left to look after and cook for his siblings.
 By the age of seven, in 1897, he was reportedly skilled with bread and vegetables, and improving with meat.
 The children foraged for food while their mother was away at work for days at a time.
 In 1899, his mother married Edward Park, but according to the 1900 census, his mother was widowed again.
 When he was 10, in 1900, Sanders began to work as a farmhand.

 In 1902, Sanders's mother married William Broaddus and the family moved to Greenwood, Indiana.
 Sanders had a tumultuous relationship with his stepfather.
 In 1903, at age 12, he dropped out of seventh grade, later stating that "algebra's what drove [him] off", and went to live and work on a nearby farm.
 At age 13, he left home and took a job painting horse carriages in Indianapolis.
-When he was 14, he moved to southern Indiana to work as a farmhand.
+When he was 14, he moved to southern Indiana to work as a farmhand again.